-Required member, District and State of California contribution rates are set by the California Legislature and Governor and detailed in Teachers' Retirement Law.
-The contributions rates are expressed as a level percentage of payroll using the entry age normal actuarial method.
-The contribution rates for each plan for the year ended June 30, 2019 are presented above and the total District contributions were \$14,100,932.
+Contributions: Required member, District, and State of California contribution rates are set by the California Legislature and Governor and detailed in Teachers' Retirement Law.
+The contribution rates are expressed as a level percentage of payroll using the entry age normal actuarial method.